 - Install shelters, seating, real-time arrival information, and bike racks at existing and new bus stops.
 Improve comfort and convenience, by first prioritizing high-ridership stops and stops at key locations. - 2.
 Clearly communicate and publish seasonal and permanent route and timetable changes.
 Include on the Town of Frisco website and develop a marketing plan to print and post updates at bus stops, the Frisco Transit Center, and other key destinations and businesses around the Town.
 Promote the transit app that has real time updates. - Partner with Summit County and Summit Stage to support regional transportation goals.
 Prioritize increasing regional transit service options. - 4.
-Participate in regional coordination efforts to explore the feasibility of developing a Regional Transit District.
+Participate in regional coordination efforts to explore the feasibility of developing a Regional Transit

+District.
 Create a connected, seamless, and sustainably funded public transportation network that addresses the diverse needs of the region's communities, including exploring the possibility of creating ride share options at the Transit Center to enhance accessibility and convenience for residents and visitors.

-Goal C.5: Goal C.5: Build and improve connections between facilities, focusing on increasing safety for people of all ages and abilities, and improving access to key destinations and the regional trail network.
+Goal C.5: Build and improve connections between facilities, focusing on increasing safety for people of all ages and abilities, and improving access to key destinations and the regional trail network.

 - Review and revise UDC to ensure sidewalks and trails are aligned with the Future Land Use Map and Future Land Use Classifications.
 Require a sidewalk easement along all street frontages on properties applying for development or redevelopment. - 2.
 Promote Complete Streets.
-Advance the Granite Street complete street design plans to construction.
+Complete Streets work will begin on Granite Street in 2026.
 Address complete streets improvements to Galena Street when funding becomes available. - 3.
 Promote Connected Networks.
 Extend curbed multi-use path connections and regional connections.
 Work with Summit County to construct direct connections from existing and planned town bikeways and walkways to Summit County Recreational Paths.
 Ensure future development in residential areas connects to Summit Boulevard, the Gateway, and key amenities like Summit Business District, located on the west side of Summit Boulevard, and the Frisco Transit Center via a network of continuous, wide sidewalks and multiuse paths. - 4.
 Ensure Safe and Accessible Connections.
-Future development and redevelopment on West Main Street shall adhere to the standards included in the Frisco Downtown Complete Streets Plan (Main Street Classification) and universal design principles to accommodate all users, including those with disabilities.
+Future development and redevelopment on West Main Street shall adhere to the standards included in the Frisco Downtown Complete Streets Plan (Main Street Classification) and universal design principles to accommodate all users, including those with disabilities. - Support the process and resulting recommendations of the Business District Traffic Study.